Stacky Buildings: Abstract

-\subsection{Abstract}
+\section{Abstract}

-\begin{adjustwidth}{3em}{3em} We introduce structures which model the quotients of buildings by type-preserving group actions.
-These structures, which we call $W$-groupoids, generalize Bruhat decompositions, chambers systems of type $M$, and Tits amalgams.
-We define the fundamental group of a $W$-groupoid, and characterize buildings as connected simply connected $W$-groupoids.
-We give a brief outline of the covering theory of $W$-groupoids, which produces buildings as the universal covers of $W$-groupoids.
-The local-to-global theorem of Tits concerning spherical $3$-resides allows for the construction of $W$-groupoids by gluing together quotients of generalized polygons.
-In this way, $W$-groupoids can be used to construct exotic, hyperbolic, and wild buildings. \end{adjustwidth}
+We introduce structures which model quotients of buildings by type-preserving group actions.
+These structures, which we call W-groupoids for W a Coxeter group, generalize Bruhat decompositions, chambers systems of type M, Tits amalgams, and buildings themselves.
+We define the fundamental group of a W-groupoid, and characterize buildings as connected simply connected W-groupoids.
+We give a brief outline of covering theory of W-groupoids, which produces buildings as universal covers equipped with an action of the fundamental group.
+The local-to-global theorem of Tits concerning spherical 3-resides allows for the construction of W-groupoids by amalgamating quotients of generalized polygons along groupoids.
+In this way, W-groupoids provide a powerful way to construct (lattices in) exotic, hyperbolic, and wild buildings.